-The only timeframe in history where people where mistakingly and deceptively thinking they’d have a chance at something different were maybe the long gone 60’s, well, we all know how that turned out.
+The only timeframe in history where people were mistakingly and deceptively thinking they’d have a chance at something different was maybe the long gone 60’s, well, we all know how that turned out.

 Just more divide, richer gets richer at the expense of the poor.
 It was so in the dark ages, it is so in 2019.

-Only now we have technology helping super rich fanatics and elitist rob people of the most fundamental and basic human rights, what a delight!
+Only now, we have technology helping super-rich fanatics and elitists rob people of the most fundamental and basic human rights, what a delight!

 Holy shit computers can be hacked.
 In the last item I was thinking about bad guys using hacking to steal information from my brain.
 But brain interfaces can also put information in.
 Meaning a clever hacker might be able to change your thoughts or your vote or your identity or make you want to do something terrible you normally wouldn’t ever consider.
 And you wouldn’t know it ever happened.
 You could feel strongly about voting for a candidate and a little part of you would wonder if someone manipulated your thoughts so you’d feel that way.
 The darkest possible scenario would be an ISIS-type organization actually influencing millions of people to join their cause by altering their thoughts.
 This is definitely the scariest paragraph in this post.
 Let’s get out of here.

 Hey, in a way that is already happening, do you watch the news?

 However not quite though, by far the scariest thing I can imagine is another brain messing with my brain over the net, because it’s simply horrific and just immoral.
 Of course you and your team of super-smart, super-rich, super good, superhuman guys have already reached 100K shares combined for that post alone, and my post will be probably be read thoroughly by a bunch of crazy enough people that’s it, that is the issue right there. 😉 (Slight smirk of irony here)